 Attainment Status Update

-In 2015, EPA established a new NAAQS primary ozone standard of 70 parts per billion (ppb).
-Monitored concentrations in Massachusetts currently meet the new standards.
-EPA plans to make final designations regarding attainment status for the 2015 ozone standards by October 1, 2018.
+In 2015, EPA established a new NAAQS primary ozone standard of 0.070 parts per million (ppm).
+EPA has designated all of Massachusetts as attainment/unclassifiable for the 2015 ozone NAAQS.

 Exceptional Events Demonstration

 On May 25 and 26, 2016, the Massachusetts Department of Environmental Protection (MassDEP) measured ozone levels at its Ware and Chicopee monitors that exceeded the 2015 Ozone National Ambient Air Quality Standards (NAAQS).
 During this same period, smoke from the Fort McMurray wildfire in Alberta, Canada, affected these monitors.